 So, using the new price of $23,895 against the estimated trade-in prices ($19,400 - $21,800) we get a depreciation rate between 9% - 19% for a Corolla after its first year of ownership.
 And let’s be honest, it’s a Corolla, so does its exceptionally low depreciation really surprise you?

 Ready to pull the trigger on a new Corolla?
 Be sure to check out what our friends over at carconnect can do for you!
 They’ll source some of the hottest prices in Australia for you, and can even arrange to have your current car sold at a great price too.

 Want to make financing your new Toyota Corolla a breeze?
 Call us today

 Applying for and securing car finance doesn’t have to involve endless paperwork, hoop-jumping and general headaches.
 At Stratton Finance, we work incredibly hard on our end to ensure your experience from start to finish is nothing short of relaxed and stress-free.
 And backed by more than 20 years of experience in the industry, you can bet we’ll be able to find the perfect car finance package that aligns with your needs.

 So use our handy online car finance quote tool now and discover how little you could be paying to get behind the wheel of a brand new Toyota Corolla - we’re sure you’ll be impressed with what you see!
 Then it’s simply a matter of applying online (it takes less than 5 minutes) and we’ll be in touch to get a couple more details from you.

-If you have any questions or would like our assistance with the application, please feel free to call our friendly team on 1300 787 288 or send us an online enquiry.
+If you’re interested in refinancing given today's record low interest rates, please feel free to call our friendly team on 1300 787 288 or send us an online enquiry.